tdeslauriers/morseCode/README.md

 Below is the challenge that inspired my encoder/decoder.
 It didnt really follow it.
 I wanted to make something that I could actually use like my base64 encoder/decoder.

-To the point about abmiguity: if you insert a delimiter between letter (in my case a space) you get correct/ consistent encoding.
+To the point about ambiguity: if you insert a delimiter between letters (in my case a space) you get correct/ consistent encoding.

+______

 [2019-08-05] Challenge #380 [Easy] Smooshed Morse Code 1
 For the purpose of this challenge, Morse code represents every letter as a sequence of 1-4 characters, each of which is either . (dot) or - (dash).
 The code for the letter a is .-, for b is -..., etc. The codes for each letter a through z are: